FreshSupaSulley/Auto-2FA/README.md

 ------------
 DuOSU is a simple 2-step program:

-1. Activate DuOSU as a new Duo Mobile device.
+1. DuOSU activates itself as a new Duo Mobile device.
 DuOSU communicates with Duo's API activation endpoint and registers itself as a new Android device.
 The new device information is synced to the user's Google account (see [Privacy](#privacy)).
 2. Login.
-When the extension is clicked, DuOSU approves all active push requests returned by the transactions API endpoint for this device.
+When the extension is clicked, DuOSU approves all active push requests returned by the transactions API endpoint.
+Note that DuOSU can only approve push requests sent to itself (it can't approve a push request sent to a phone app, for example).

 Privacy
 -------